lumiere-trade/lumiere-backend/COMPONENT_STANDARD.md

 ### 2. Security First
 - No secrets in git repositories
 - No secrets in Docker images
 - Keypairs stored centrally, mounted as read-only volumes
 - Environment variables for all sensitive data

 ### 3. Scalability
 - Easy to add new components
 - Standard deployment process
-- Docker-based deployment
+- Docker-based deployment with BuildX
 - Systemd service management

 ### 4. Maintainability